 Since its infancy, mentoring has been a cornerstone of Women in Media.
-Today, WiM has joined forces with Brancher to create a groundbreaking program offered in all states and territories.
+Today, WiM has joined forces with Brancher to create a innovative program offered in all states and territories.

-While Women in Media has expanded from a single branch to a national organisation, the ethos has remained the same – to equip, inspire, and empower women.
+While Women in Media has expanded from a single branch to a national organisation, the ethos has remained the same – to help women in media excel, learn, contribute, and connect.

 WHO IS WHO?